• infobot@lakesoffire.org

 MUTANT VEHICLES

-Mutant Vehicles are the crazy mobile art you see rolling around the lake during Lakes of Fire.
-Owners are responsible for the use and behavior of the vehicle at all times – misuse of an Art Car or any vehicle is grounds for eviction from the event.
-If you are planning to bring a Mutant Vehicle to Lakes of Fire you must pre-register with the LoF Department of Mutant Vehicles.
+Mutant Vehicles and Art Cars are the crazy mobile art you see rolling around during Lakes of Fire.
+Owners are responsible for the use and behavior of the vehicle at all times – misuse of any vehicle is grounds for eviction from the event.
+If you are planning to bring a Moving Vehicle to Lakes of Fire you must pre-register with the LoF DMV.

 If you have any questions, visit the Department of Mutant Vehicles page.